Juwana-Zerman/azure-pipeline-project2/README.md

 ## Instructions

 - In Azure Cloud Shell, clone the repo using the command:
   `git clone git@github.com:JZerman2018/azure-pipeline-project2.git`

 - Generate an ssh-key in Azure Cloud Shell and add it to GitHub:
   `ssh-keygen -m PEM -t rsa -b 4096`
-Once that's created the output will have the file where the ssh key is saved usually similar to `/home/azureuser/.ssh/id_rsa.pub`.
-You may cat this file and get the full ssh key and navigate to settings in GitHub, SSH and GPG keys, and save this.
+- Once that's created the output will have the file where the ssh key is saved usually similar to `/home/azureuser/.ssh/id_rsa.pub`.
+You may cat this file and get the full ssh     key and navigate to settings in GitHub, SSH and GPG keys, and save this in a new SSH Key.
 This will authenticate your Cloud Shell with GitHub.

 - Change into the cloned directory:
   `cd azure-pipeline-project2`

 - Create a virtual environment:
   `make setup`

 - Next run `make all` to install of the dependencies in the virtual environment.
 This command will also run the test cases that are present.